 On each side of the fence, poke a square point shovel into the ground along each string.
 Dig a trench between the guidelines that’s about as deep as the height of a brick.

 image credit: pixabay.com

 Using a level and hand trowel, move dirt around until the trench is level.

 If your fence has back posts, you’ll need smaller bricks to lay against the posts.
 Use the tape measure to find a brick’s midway point.
 Split it there using a hammer and brick chisel.
-If you’re not sure how, watch this demonstration by Do It All Dan:
+If you’re not sure how, see the video below.

 Lay the bricks between the strings, making sure they’re all perfectly aligned.
 Use a level tool to make sure they’re level.

 Tap the bricks with a rubber mallet to level them and push them into the ground.